Creme Brulee Pumpkin Cheesecake

 Instructions

-• Pulse about 44 ginger snaps in a food processor until all cookies are crumbles.
+• Pulse ginger snap cookies in a food processor until all cookies turn into fine crumbles.

-• In a small mixing bowl, mix ginger snap crumbles, melted butter, and pumpkin spice extract until evenly incorporated.
+• In a small mixing bowl, mix ginger snap crumbles, melted butter, and pumpkin pie spice until evenly incorporated.

 • Spread the crust mixture all over the bottom of the spring form and press it down.

-• Break up about 20 cookies into small chunks and spread them even over the crust.
+• Break up or chop the remaining 1-2 oz of cookies into small chunks and spread them even over the crust.

-• In a bowl of an electric mixer, beat cream cheese on medium-high speed until smooth and fluffy.
+• In a bowl of an electric mixer, beat cream cheese on medium-high speed until smooth and fluffy (a couple of minutes).
 Scrape sides and bottom on the bowl, add sugar and beat for another couple of minutes.

 • Add eggs, one at the time, beating after each addition.

-• Add pumpkin puree, pumpkin extract, and sour cream, beat until incorporated.
+• Add pumpkin puree and sour cream, beat until incorporated.
 Scrape sides and bottom on the bowl.

-• Lower speed and add cinnamon and corn starch.
+• Lower speed and add cinnamon, pumpkin pie spice, and cornstarch.
 Make sure that all ingredients are well combined.
 Scrape sides and bottom of the bowl and beat for a few more seconds, until all smooth.

 • Pour the cheesecake batter into the pan with crust, over the crushed cookies.